 The following decision guidelines apply to an application for a permit under Clause 43.02, in addition to those specified in Clause 43.02 and elsewhere in the scheme which must be considered, as appropriate, by the Responsible Authority:

-Whether the development adequately manages visual and internal amenity through site consolidation and appropriately transitions to adjoining public open spaces, sensitive residential areas, heritage places or sites.
+Whether the development adequately manages visual and internal amenity and appropriately transitions to adjoining public open spaces, sensitive residential areas, heritage places or sites.

 Whether the proposed design treatment and material selection for the development is sympathetic to adjoining heritage places or sites and transitions appropriately from the Heritage Core.